-What Happens if Parrots Get Too Little Protein?
+What Happens If Parrots Get Too Little Protein?

-Protein deficiency is called hypoproteinemia, which has the following symptoms:
+A protein deficiency is called hypoproteinemia, which has the following symptoms:

 According to the Australian Journal of Biological Sciences, a parrot’s beak is constructed almost entirely of protein-derived keratin.
 Hypoproteinemia can lead to a brittle, misaligned beak.